bbc/gel-test-docs/README.md

 # GEL Check (Work in Progress)

-Useful tools to check _your implementation_ of a [GEL Design Pattern](https://www.bbc.co.uk/gel/guidelines/category/design-patterns) against the [reference implementation](https://bbc.github.io/gel/).
+A light wrapper around Cypress and Axe to check your implementation of a [GEL Design Pattern](https://www.bbc.co.uk/gel/guidelines/category/design-patterns).

 ## Getting started
-Prerequisites
+You will need:
+- Git
 - Node.js
 - NPM